Ensembl/WiggleTools/README.md

 * lt

-Returns contiguous regions where the iterator is strictly less than a given cutoff:
+Returns contiguous boolean regions where the iterator is strictly less than a given cutoff:

 ```
 wiggletools lt 5 test/fixedStep.bw